xiaoronglv/CKAD-exercises/c.pod_design.md

 kubernetes.io > Documentation > Concepts > Workloads > Workload Resources > [Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment)

-### Create a deployment with image nginx:1.18.0, called nginx, having 2 replicas, defining port 80 as the port that this container exposes (don't create a service for this deployment) (🔴 x 1)
+### Create a deployment with image nginx:1.18.0, called nginx, having 2 replicas, defining port 80 as the port that this container exposes (don't create a service for this deployment)

-> ⚠ Biggest takeaway: ports.containerPort is informational.
+> ⚠ Biggest takeaway: <span style="color:red"> ports.containerPort is informational. </span>
 >
 > `ports.containerPort` is similar to docker expose, Exposing a port here gives the system additional information about the network connections a container uses, but is primarily informational.
 Not specifying a port here DOES NOT prevent that port from being exposed.
 >